 Why Is My Dog Not Eating?
 Causes and What to Do (Complete Guide)

 It can be worrying when your dog suddenly refuses food.
 Many pet owners search questions like why is my dog not eating food, especially when their dog seems otherwise normal.
+In some cases, you may notice your dog not eating but drinking water, which can be confusing.
+Is it serious, or just temporary behavior?

 Understanding the causes of dog loss of appetite and knowing what to do if your dog is not eating can help you take the right steps quickly and safely.